Article

 3. Invest in a safe or lock box (and hide jewelry as needed)

-According to Statista, $1.06 billion of jewelry and precious metals were stolen in 2019 alone.
+According to Statista, nearly $1.8 billion of jewelry and precious metals were stolen in 2023 alone.
 Additionally, jewelry is the second top item stolen during home burglaries.
-Nearly 70% of robbers want to steal jewelry during a home invasion and 78% percent are successful in doing so (Alarm.org).
+About 68% of robbers want to steal jewelry during a home invasion and 78% percent are successful in doing so (Alarm.org).
 Purchasing a safe or lock box can help ensure that your valuables are secure.
 Keep the safe hidden and have a combination lock to further lower the risk of it being opened.

 While they are a convenient place to organize your collection, jewelry boxes are the first location an intruder will look to find prized pieces.
 Store your precious gems and heirloom jewelry in unusual locations such as in the bottom of a coffee cup, in an envelope taped to a wall in your closet, in the back of your freezer in a small container or in the pocket of a dress blazer in your closet.
 The goal is to put the high-value items where someone won’t bother to look.